-Virginia enjoyed being a soloist in many concert and oratorio performances on such stages as The Teatro Rossini in Pesaro, Italy; Palau de la Musica in Barcelona; Casa Verdi in Milan; Alice Tully Hall and Weill Recital Hall in New York City; New Jersey Performing Arts Center; Berkshire Festival; Bruno Walter Recital Hall; Donnell Library Series; and in concerts with The New Jersey Symphony, Haifa Symphony, The Grace Choral Society, The Collegiate Choral, The Berkshire Festival, and The Brooklyn Philharmonic, - performing works of Bach, Beethoven, Handel, Haydn, Honegger, Mozart, Poulenc, Schubert, Vivaldi, and others.
+Virginia excelled as a soloist in many concert and oratorio performances on such stages as The Teatro Rossini in Pesaro, Italy; Palau de la Musica in Barcelona; Casa Verdi in Milan; Alice Tully Hall and Weill Recital Hall in New York City; New Jersey Performing Arts Center; Bruno Walter Recital Hall; Donnell Library Series; and in concerts with The New Jersey Symphony, Haifa Symphony, The Grace Choral Society, The Collegiate Choral, The Berkshire Festival, and The Brooklyn Philharmonic, - performing works of Bach, Beethoven, Handel, Haydn, Honegger, Mozart, Poulenc, Schubert, Vivaldi, and others.

 As a Teacher

-For the past number of years I have also helped to repair voices that have been damaged from surgery, overuse, faulty technique, or fatigue.
-I do this work in conjunction with a speech/voice therapist.
+For a number of years, I have also repaired voices that have been damaged from surgery, abuse, faulty technique, acid reflux or fatigue.
+I do this work in conjunction with, or approval from, a speech/voice therapist.
 It takes time, commitment, and patience, but I have witnessed remarkable results.
-Not many teachers have the patience or knowledge to do this kind of work.
-It's rewarding and I love it!

 My students have performed at The Metropolitan Opera, New York City Opera, on Broadway, regionally and internationally.
-I facilitate singer forums, classes and Master Classes.
+I facilitate singer forums and Master Classes.
 In 2001, I was honored with an invitation to give a series of Master Classes on the Art of Bel Canto singing in Tokyo, Japan.
-(What a fantastic experience!)
 It has also been a privilege to give Master Classes for Opera Noire of New York as well as being a frequent guest speaker with the Exploring Opera series in San Francisco and New York City.
 I am an approved voice teacher for the Lindemann Young Artist Program at The Met and I have a professional affiliation with Hunter College in NYC.
 Also, I am on the advisory board of Momentum Artists.
 I have studios in Midtown and Upper Manhattan.